 Although they don’t always seem like it, eating disorders happen in stages.
 These stages look a little different within each person’s recovery process, but the basic outline remains the same: pre-contemplation, contemplation, preparation, action, maintenance and (potentially) relapse.

 Read more: Stages of an eating disorder

 Eating disorders do not have a single, identifiable cause.
 There are psychological, physiological and social risk factors which may increase the likelihood of an eating disorder developing, as well as behaviours and traits which can be changed (such as dieting, poor self-esteem, perfectionism).

-Read more: Risk factors
+Read more about risk factors: Risk factors